 Ingredients

-- 4 blocks (around 4 ounces per block) of firm tofu
+- 4 blocks of medium firm tofu around 4 ounces per block

 - 2 cups neutral oil